AlexTolmachev/node-rabbit-communications/README.md

     them back to the input queue if an error occurred during its processing
 - __metadata__ - object, that would be sent with every output message and could be accessed via `ctx.metadata` in listener
+- __metadata__ - object, that would be sent with every service input message and could be accessed via `ctx.metadata` in listener
 - __rabbitOptions__ - settings for connecting to RabbitMQ
     (used if rabbitClient was not passed to the constructor)
 - __rabbitClient__ - [RabbitClient](#rabbitclient) instance